hkellaway/HNKGooglePlacesAutocomplete/README.md

 A short description of the error can be found in the `error` object's `localizedDescription` property.

-If the `error` has an underlying error, such as an error returned by `CLGeocoder`, it can be found in the `error` objects `userInfo` dictionary, under the `NSUnderlyingError` key.
+If the `error` has an underlying error, such as an error returned by `CLGeocoder`, it can be found in the `error` object's `userInfo` dictionary, under the `NSUnderlyingError` key.

 ### Advanced Query Topics